-What Happens When a Disabled Child Turns 18?
+What Happens When a Disabled Child Turns 18 in NJ?

 Becoming a legal adult is a big step for everyone.
 But if you’re the parent of a disabled child, the transition can be complicated.
 How will caring for your child change?
 What steps will need to be taken to ensure a productive future and his or her wellbeing?
 A knowledgeable New Jersey adult child guardianship lawyer at The Susan Clark Law Group can answer these questions for you.